maxadamo/galera_proxysql/README.md

 include firewall
 ```

-3. if you don't use IPv6, you have disabled this setting for your firewall:
+3. if you don't use IPv6, you have already disabled this setting for your firewall:

 ```puppet
 class { 'firewall': ensure_v6 => stopped; }